Prerelease:The Legend of Zelda: Ocarina of Time/Sword on B (Part 2)

 Revisited - Hyrule Castle Town

-The old lady who's placed beside the Potion Shop and who tells you about Lon Lon Ranch was placed "last minute."
+The blue and purple dress wearing lady, the one who stands beside the potion shop and tells you about Lon Lon Ranch, was placed "last minute."

 Ruined Market